Multicell experiments for marginal treatment effect estimation of digital ads: Introduction

-In this paper, we propose an approach that allows the researcher (and the decision-maker) to obtain the information necessary to make these types of decisions.
+In this paper, we propose an approach that allows the researcher (and the decision-maker) to obtain the information necessary to make these decisions.
 Our approach combines a novel multi-cell experimental design with modern estimation techniques to recover the marginal treatment effect (MTE) function.
 This function allows us to inform these decisions and to recover the most common treatment effect parameters of interest, including the ATT.
-We illustrate our approach through a series of simulations that are calibrated using an advertising experiment at Facebook.
-We show that our proposed experimental design yields credible estimates of the MTE function.
+We illustrate our approach through a series of simulations that are calibrated using an advertising experiment at Facebook so that they represent real world environments as close as possible.
+We show that our proposed experimental design yields accurate estimates of the MTE function.

-To introduce our setting, we consider an advertiser deciding what fraction of users to reach with advertising from among a target audience.\footnote{In Section \ref{sec:dp2} we explain why this problem is equivalent to one where the advertiser sets a budget level.} Using this decision problem, we describe the typical experimental design with one-sided noncompliance and show that the MTE function is the object necessary to solve such a decision problem.
+To introduce our setting, we consider an advertiser deciding what fraction of users to reach with advertising from among a target audience.\footnote{In Section \ref{sec:dp2} we explain why this problem is equivalent to one where the advertiser sets a budget level.} Using this decision problem, we describe the typical experimental design with one-sided noncompliance and show that the MTE function is the object necessary to solve this decision problem.

-Our empirical approach is inspired by the estimation method in \cite{bmw2017}, who show how to obtain a polynomial approximation to the MTE function using a discrete instrumental variable that generates variation in the probability of treatment.
-We point out that direct application of \cite{bmw2017} to a single-cell experiment with one-sided noncompliance is infeasible because the data contain too few moments to fully recover the parameters of the approximating function to the MTE.
-We further explain why potential parametric restrictions to remedy this underidentificaton problem would impose a nontrivial form of structure on the endogeneity of exposure and/or treatment, rendering such an approach untenable.
+Our empirical approach to recover the MTE function is inspired by the estimation method in \cite{bmw2017}, who show how to obtain a polynomial approximation using a discrete instrumental variable that generates variation in the probability of treatment.
+However, unlike \cite{bmw2017}, our empirical approach is specifically structured to take advantage of an experimental design under one-sided noncompliance that, by construction, yields a suitable instrumental variable.\footnote{In fact, direct application of \cite{bmw2017} to a single-cell experiment with one-sided noncompliance is infeasible because the data contain too few moments to recover the MTE approximation.
+In Appendix D, we explain how our experimental design solves this underidentification problem.}